Boris Brejcha: Personal life

-Boris Brejcha was born in Ludwigshafen (Germany) in 1981.
-At the age of six, he was seriously injured in the Ramstein air show disaster becoming badly burnt and spent months in the hospital.
+Boris Brejcha was born in Ludwigshafen, Germany, in 1981.
+At the age of six, he was seriously injured in the Ramstein air show disaster, becoming badly burnt, and spent months in the hospital.
 He states in an interview:

 This was a special incident in my life.
 I was alone, I was a little boy and I was in an extreme situation.

-At the age of forty, Brejcha still bears extensive scars from the severity of the burns.
+At the age of 40, Brejcha still bears extensive scars from the severity of the burns.

-Brejcha was inspired to learn how to make electronic music in middle school after a classmate of his brought a "Thunderdome" CD.
-At the age of 12, he began producing electronic music himself as a hobby.
+Brejcha was inspired to learn how to make electronic music in middle school after a classmate of his brought a Thunderdome CD.
+He began producing electronic music at the age of 12.

-His first release was in 2006.
+Brechja's first music release was in 2006.
 That same year, he performed his first festival at the Universo Paralello Festival in Brazil.
-Since then, his Joker mask - inspired by the Brazilian Carnival - has been his trademark.
-In the international foreign countries his music found fast approval.
-Numerous gigs in South America and Russia soon followed.
+Since then, his Joker mask, inspired by the Carnival of Venice, has been his trademark.
+Numerous gigs in South America and Russia soon followed and he continues to tour to this day.
+He was named "Exceptional Talent 2007" in the music magazine Raveline.

-Since then, Boris has made a full-time living from music and has continued to develop as an artist.
-With the specially created genre "High-Tech-Minimal" Boris gave his music a name.
-He went on to release on Autist Records and later on Harthouse.
-Through the music magazine "Raveline" he was named "exceptional talent 2007".
+He went on to release music on Autist Records and later on Harthouse.
+Brechja's music has become known as belonging to the genre "high-tech minimal".